• Menu

 Q. How much money should I bring with me?

 A. We get this question a lot, and it really does depend on your spending habits.
-You can make larger purchases using a MasterCard or Visa (American Express and Discover are not accepted as much), but small purchases will likely be made with cash.
+You can make larger purchases using a MasterCard or Visa (American Express and Discover are not always accepted), but small purchases will likely be made with cash.
 You might consider bringing $100-200 in case you have trouble finding an ATM that will accept your card when you first arrive.
-Also, having small bills (in your currency) to tip a taxi driver or bellman upon your arrival might be helpful.
+Also, having small bills (in your own currency) to tip a taxi driver or bellman upon your arrival might be helpful.

 Q. How should I best carry my money?